 Deer Isle, Maine

-Nancy Greene and her husband have lived on Deer Isle for over 20 years.
-She is a semi-retired psychotherapist in private practice in Stonington and was the clinical counselor on the staff of Deer Isle-Stonington Elementary School for three years, giving her the opportunity to get to know our schools and our kids.
-She is a breast cancer advocate, and lobbies Congress each year for the Congressionally Directed Medical Research Program’s Breast Cancer Research Program’s annual $150 million outlay.
-She sits on peer review grant application panels as a breast cancer consumer.
-Nancy also lobbies for a law in Maine requiring women to be told after a mammogram if their breasts are dense.
-Maine is not a state that requires that be done.
-Nancy has two young grandchildren in New York she tries to visit often, two dogs, a big vegetable garden, and a boat.
-She knits, is taking piano lessons, enjoys cooking, and is learning Spanish.
+Nancy Greene and her husband have lived on Deer Isle for almost 30 years.
+She is a retired psychotherapist who was in private practice and was the clinical counselor on the staff of Deer Isle-Stonington Elementary School for three years, which gave her the opportunity to get to know our community.
+She is a breast cancer advocate, and lobbies Congress each year for the Congressionally Directed Medical Research Project’s Breast Cancer Research Program annual $150 million outlay.
+She has sat on peer review grant application panels as a breast cancer consumer.
+Nancy lobbied for a law in Maine requiring women to be told after a mammogram if their breasts are dense; Maine is not a state that requires that be done.
+Nancy is a member of Opiate-Free Island Partnership and a volunteer Recovery Coach.
+She serves on the Pastoral Care Ministry of St. Brendan the Navigator.
+Nancy has two young grandchildren in New York she tries to visit often, a dog, a big vegetable garden, and a rowboat.
+She knits, plays duplicate bridge, and is learning Spanish.
 Nancy joined the board in 2016.

 Deer Isle, Maine